Jaime Polanco-Jimenez

 As schools increasingly adopt Artificial Intelligence, policymakers face a crucial trade-off between deploying inexpensive, general-purpose models and investing in tools tailored to the curriculum.
 We provide the first large-scale causal evidence on this choice.
 In a randomized control trial with 2,440 secondary students, we find that offering a curriculum-tailored chatbot increases immediate learning by 0.126 standard deviations (ITT), while a generic chatbot has no effect.
 This difference is driven entirely by student engagement: the tailored tool increased module completion by 15.5 percentage points.
 For students induced to complete the module by the tailored design, the effect is larger and more durable, increasing long-term knowledge retention by 0.23 standard deviations.
 Our results show that the learning gains from educational AI are unlocked by deep curricular integration, which succeeds by first solving the fundamental problem of student engagement.

-- AI-Powered Learning Support: Investigating how AI can mitigate teacher shortages and enhance student learning outcomes, particularly in resource-constrained environments.
+- AI-Powered Learning Support: Investigating how AI can mitigate teacher shortages and enhance student learning outcomes.

-- Gender Composition Effects: Analyzing the impact of gender ratios in educational settings on student performance and gender equity.
+- Gender Dynamics: Analyzing the impact of gender ratios and peer effects in educational and professional settings.

-- Infrastructure Interventions: Evaluating the effectiveness of infrastructure improvements on educational access and quality.
+- Infrastructure & Resources: Evaluating the effectiveness of infrastructure improvements and natural resource allocation on human capital.

 News